ThomasFreedman/IPFS-VideoGrabber-/Readme.md

+## UPDATE (Feb268th, 2021):
+I have completed the preliminary search GUI app which is found in the pboxSearch folder.
+Rudimentary, proof of concept without IPFS integration.
+I have also updated the ytdl-VideoGrabber files with most recent tweaks & changes which are relatively minor functionally.

 # ytdl-videoGrabber.py
 ## NOTE (May 18th, 2020):
 Many changes have been done, including the use of threads to process each video and emailing results.